-At September 27, 2014, the Company had gross unrecognized tax benefits of \$3.6 million, \$3.5 million of which would affect the effective tax rate if recognized.
+At April 2, 2016, the Company had gross unrecognized tax benefits of \$4.2 million, of which \$3.2 million would affect the effective tax rate if recognized.
 The Company recognizes interest and penalties related to unrecognized tax benefits in the provision for income taxes.

-The Company had a gross decrease of \$1.5 million to its prior year unrecognized tax benefits related to the lapse of the statute of limitations applicable to an uncertain tax position during the nine months ended September 27, 2014, a portion of which represented a foreign currency remeasurement adjustment and was recognized in other income (expense), net.
+The Company believes it is reasonably possible that the gross unrecognized tax benefits will decrease by approximately \$1.1 million in the next 12 months due to the lapse of the statute of limitations applicable to tax deductions and tax credits claimed on prior year tax returns.